 March 14 is Pi Day.
 Want to learn some fun facts about Pi?
 Now you can, thanks to our video “What is the value of Pi?” that StraighterLine has on Youtube.

-Here are some facts that you probably knew before you watched our new video...
+Here are some facts that you may already knew before you watched our video...

 - March 14 – which can be written as 3/14 – is Pi Day because it the number Pi is usually presented as 3.14.
 Get it?

 - Pi is a number that is equal to the value of the ratio between a circle’s circumference and its diameter.

 - The neat thing about Pi is that it is the same for any circle – whether it’s a Frisbee, a homemade pie (like the one you’ll see in our Pi video), or your wedding ring.
 That’s because it’s a ratio, not a measurement of a particular circle.